-- 1. The Title IX Coordinator and any person involved in the Formal Grievance Process must act with independence and authority free from bias and any conflicts of interest. - To raise any concern involving bias, conflict of interest, misconduct, or discrimination by the Title IX Coordinator, contact the Vice President of High Impact Practices (lhaneykeith@collegeofidaho.edu / (208) 459-5009). - Concerns of bias, or a potential conflict of interest, misconduct, or discrimination by any other person involved in the Formal Grievance Process should be raised with the Title IX Coordinator.
+- The Title IX Coordinator and any person involved in the Formal Grievance Process must act with independence and authority free from bias and any conflicts of interest. - 2.
+To raise any concern involving bias, conflict of interest, misconduct, or discrimination by the Title IX Coordinator, including pursuant to Section XX of this policy, contact the Vice President of High Impact Practices (lhaneykeith@collegeofidaho.edu / (208) 459-5009). - Concerns of bias, or a potential conflict of interest, misconduct, or discrimination by any other person involved in the Formal Grievance Process should be raised with the Title IX Coordinator.